 Is there a course book?

-Adult English classes include a free e-coursebook from a recognised publisher with an access code for each student.
+Adult English classes include an e-coursebook from a recognised publisher with an access code for each student.
 We share this code before your first lesson.
 We use this coursebook as our main material in lessons, but also integrate authentic materials, our own worksheets, and many interactive communicative activities in pairs and groups.